learn-co-curriculum/phase-1-using-fetch/README.md

   .catch(console.error);
 ```

-(Hey!
+Hey!
 The syntax in this example is different than the others!
 But it still
 works.
-Why...?)
+Why...?

+First, we're using a _single line arrow function_ within our first `.then`
+statement.
+Single line arrow functions use _implicit return_, which means
+they'll return whatever is on the right-hand side of the arrow.
+No more `return`
+keyword!

+Second, you'll notice that we've just written `renderData` and `console.error`
+within our second `.then` and our `.catch` statement. `.then` and `.catch`
+statements each take a callback function - we've just passed `renderData` and
+`console.error` as their respective callback functions!

+The second `.then` will pass the parsed response to its callback function - in
+this case, `renderData`. `renderData` will receive that parsed response and
+execute its code.

+Similarly, the `.catch` will pass an error to its callback function - in this
+case, `console.error`. `console.error` will receive that error, and print it out
+to our browser console!

+We recommend writing out your own code the long way first, as that will help
+with debugging.
+Then, once it's working, you can always refactor to use this
+short-form syntax.

 ## GET Requests

-The `fetch` requests we've covered in this lesson have been running a
+The `fetch` requests we've covered in this lesson have been running a `GET`
-`GET` request to our back end server.
+request to our back end server.

 As discussed in previous lessons, an HTTP `GET` request is just a simple request
 for data from our front end to our back end.

-It doesn't require us to send any data from our front end to our back end, nor do
+It doesn't require us to send any data from our front end to our back end, nor
-we need to include any specification of the type of HTTP request we're making —
+do we need to include any specification of the type of HTTP request we're making
-`fetch` makes a `GET` request by default when we pass it a URL as its only
+— `fetch` makes a `GET` request by default when we pass it a URL as its only
 argument!

 We'll learn about sending other types of HTTP requests using `fetch` in upcoming